devleague/react-kanban/README.md

 |rank|number|not null|
 |created_at|TS w/ TZ|not null|
 |updated_at|TS w/ TZ|not null|

+* Rank determines the position of the Priorities and Statutes when display in either a drop down input or when displaying columns by Statuses.

 ### Server
 Build an Express server which will serve your `index.html` and static assets.